CePeU/fvtt-revealed-notes-manager/README.md

 **Note Tint Colour when not linked** is used to tint the Note icon when either the Note has no linked document, or the linked document is not reachable.

-*(There are other modules which allow Notes to be created without being linked to a document.)*
+*(You can create notes that are not linked to journal entries using another of my modules: https://github.com/farling42/fvtt-one-click-note-creation.)*

 ## Support